Barclays Wealth adds five New York advisers

-Dec 15 Barclays Wealth, which has aggressively recruited U.S. investment advisers over the past three years, said on Thursday it had hired five financial advisers in New York, who generated a combined $17 million in revenue and oversaw $2 billion in client assets.
+Barclays Wealth, which has aggressively recruited U.S. investment advisers over the past three years, said on Thursday it had hired five financial advisers in New York, who generated a combined $17 million (10 million pounds) in revenue and oversaw $2 billion in client assets.

 Four of the hires came from Credit Suisse CSGN.VX, which in July told employees it was conducting a review of its global private banking businesses.
 That review was completed, and no changes have been announced.